phalcon/vokuro/README.md

 Phalcon is an open source project and a volunteer effort.
 Vökuró does not have human resources fully dedicated to the maintenance of this software.
-If you want something to be improved or you want a new feature please submit a Pull Request.
+If you want something to be improved, or you want a new feature please submit a Pull Request.

 ## Sponsors